Great Analytics Features

 We’ve established Volusion is best for purely selling products.
 So, naturally, the ecommerce tools are very good.
 Let’s go over our favorite features:

 First of all, we love the product videos option.
-It’s a really handy feature provided by no other ecommerce builder.
+It’s a really handy feature that helps improve customer experience.
 But who should use it?
 Well, any business with great visuals – such as clothes retailers – would stand to benefit.

 Volusion also offers a ‘suggested products’ feature.
 This is a key win against its rival Shopify, which relies on third party integrations for the same function.